gokatz/ember-sloth/README.md

 ### On Scroll into the list

-Since Sloth will watch the scroll event on a list container to lazy load the data, make sure you create a container manually with the `id` attribute as `slothScroll` and specify the definite height:
+Since Sloth will watch the scroll event on a list container to lazy load the data, make sure you create a container manually with the `id` attribute as `slothScroll` (or anything of your choice) and specify the **definite height**.
+If your container has the id other than `slothScroll`, then pass the name of the id attribute (to bind action) as an argument, `scrollContainer`:

 ```hbs
 {{!-- template.hbs --}}